-One raw sewage sample (composited over a period of 24 hours) was collected on August 1, 2016, from the Stickney, John E. Egan (Egan), Terrence J. O'Brien (O'Brien [formerly North Side]), James C. Kirie (Kirie), Hanover Park, and Calumet WRPs, and on August 2, 2016, from the Lemont WRP.
+One raw sewage sample (composited over a period of 24 hours) was collected on August 1, 2017, from the Egan, O'Brien, Kirie, Hanover Park, Calumet, and Lemont WRPs and both Stickney WRP influents.
 The samples were preserved with hydrochloric acid.